 headshot of Brandon

-His interests include academic ownership of the means of scholarly production, digital literacy, and data justice.
+His interests include academic ownership of the means of scholarly production, digital literacy, and representation and inclusion in digital cultural heritage, data curation and description.
 He was formerly Director of LEADR (Lab for the Education and Advancement in Digital Research), a student-focused digital research lab at Michigan State University from 2014-2019.
-Brandon received a Master of Arts in History and a Graduate Certificate in Digital Humanities from the University of Nebraska-Lincoln in 2013, and a Masters of Library and Information Science at the University of Illinois at Urbana-Champaign in 2014.
+Brandon received a Master of Arts in History and a Graduate Certificate in Digital Humanities from the University of Nebraska-Lincoln in 2013, and a Masters of Library and Information Science at the University of Illinois at Urbana-Champaign with a concentration in Digital Curation in 2014.